little-forest/aws-r53/README.md

 # About

 'aws-r53' is an AWS Route53 manipulation helper script.
 This script helps us updating Route53's resource record sets, so we can easily implement dynamic DNS.

-This script is very simple and has very few dependent packages, so you can easily install it.
+'aws-r53' is written as a PURE bash script and has very few dependent packages, so you can easily install it.

 # Requirements